deis/steward/DATA_STRUCTURES.md

 - `status-description` - a human-readable explanation of the current `status`.
 Steward will modify this value, but will ignore any modifications by the application
 - `instance-id` - for internal use only.
 The application should not modify this field
 - `bind-id` - for internal use only.
 The application should not modify this field
+- `extra` - for internal use only.
+The application should not modify this field

 # `ServicePlanCreation`